 Apple MacBook Air 15-inch (M5) vs Lenovo Yoga Pro 7i

-The MacBook Air 15-inch with M5 chip and Lenovo Yoga Pro 7i are premium ultrabooks targeting creative professionals.
-The Air emphasizes raw performance and ecosystem integration, while the Yoga Pro 7i offers flexibility through its convertible design and Windows ecosystem at a lower price point.
+The MacBook Air 15-inch (M5) and Lenovo Yoga Pro 7i are premium ultrabooks targeting creative professionals and power users.
+The MacBook prioritizes raw single-threaded performance and ecosystem integration, while the Yoga Pro 7i offers 2-in-1 versatility and a more affordable entry point.

 Apple MacBook Air 15-inch (M5)